clyve345/Video-Classification-for-Misinformation-Mitigation-on-TikTok/README.md

 # Objective:

-Using Python to build a machine learning model to help identify claims and opinions.
-This can reduce help to reduce the backlog of user reports and prioritize them more efficiently and help to mitigate misinformation in videos on the TikTok platform.
+Using Python to build a machine learning model to help identify if videos are claims or opinions.
+This can help to reduce the backlog of user reports to prioritize them more efficiently and to mitigate misinformation in videos on the TikTok platform.